deadcoast/PACER/docs/pacer/pacer-spec.md

 ## 13. Profiles (Informative)

-Implementations MAY define **profiles** to tailor enums or columns for a domain (e.g., “Solo Dev”, “Open Source”).
-Profiles MUST cite PACER v1.0 and list deviations explicitly.
+Implementations MAY define **profiles** to tailor enums or columns for a domain (e.g., "Solo Dev", "Open Source").
+Profiles MUST cite PACER v1.1 and list deviations explicitly.

 ---